Replacing Yaesu FT857 IF filters

 The position of each filter is marked with a letter that corresponds to the appropriate filter.

 - H: 455HW

 After soldering the new filters, I removed the flux with Isopropanol and waited a couple of hours until the alcohol was evaporated.
-The las thing you want to have is a shorted circuit somewhere on the PCB ;-)
+The last thing you want to have is a shorted circuit somewhere on the PCB ;-)

-I personally don’t think that such drastic modifications are necessary.
-As The Radio Mechanic pointed out in this Youtube video on this topic, non of the datasheets actually tell that DC voltages will harm the filter.
+I don’t think that such drastic modifications are necessary.
+As The Radio Mechanic pointed out in this Youtube video on this topic, non of the datasheets tell that DC voltages will harm the filter.
 So probably the bad plastic theory is right.
 Time will tell… I got another spare set of filters, just in case.

-Finally: Here is The Radio Mechanic’s video, which is definitely worth watching if you are planning on changing the IF filters.
+Finally: Here is The Radio Mechanic’s video, which is worth watching if you are planning on changing the IF filters.